Data Breach Prevention:

 A data breach is an occurrence of unauthorized access to protected information.
 Some experts like to distinguish data incident and data breach definition based on the consequences.

 Usually, the term “data breach” means a security incident with a severe negative impact.
-Such impacts include data deletion, identity theft, trade secrets exposure, and, of course, the financial and reputational damage that follows.
+Such impacts include data deletion, identity and intellectual property theft, trade secrets exposure, and, of course, the financial and reputational damage that follows.

 The average cost of a cybersecurity data breach in 2019 hit the $3.92 million mark, according to the SecurityIntelligence report.
-Norton Security’s 2019 research indicates a 54% rise in data breaches compared to the previous year, making data breach prevention more relevant than ever.
+Norton Security’s 2019 research indicates a 54% rise in data breaches compared to the previous year, making data breach and data loss prevention (DLP) more relevant than ever.

 There’s no consensus on how to classify different types of data breaches.
-We prefer to divide them into two sub-categories — by target and breach method.
+We prefer to divide data breaches into two sub-categories — by target and breach method.

-The breaches can affect individuals (information about private life, contact data, and other personally identifiable information), businesses (sensitive corporate data, critical software and databases), and governmental organizations (protected health information and government-restricted data).
+The data breaches can affect individuals (confidential information about private life, contact data, social security information and other personally identifiable information (PII), businesses (sensitive corporate data, intellectual property, critical software and databases), and governmental organizations (protected health information and government-restricted data).

-As for the breach methods, they are multiple.
+As for the data security breaches methods, they are multiple.
 Keep reading to learn about the most common ones.

 How do data breaches happen?